cocotb/cocotb/documentation/source/quickstart.rst

 Using cocotb
 ============

 A typical cocotb testbench requires no additional :term:`HDL` code (though nothing prevents you from adding testbench helper code).
-The Design Under Test (:term:`DUT`) is instantiated as the toplevel in the simulator without any wrapper code.
+The *Design Under Test* (:term:`DUT`) is instantiated as the toplevel in the simulator without any wrapper code.
 Cocotb drives stimulus onto the inputs to the :term:`DUT` and monitors the outputs directly from Python.

+In the following sections we are showing you the code of a small but complete cocotb testbench environment.

+.. _quickstart_creating_a_makefile:

 Creating a Makefile
 -------------------

-To create a cocotb test we typically create a Makefile.
-Cocotb provides rules which make it easy to get started.
-We simply inform cocotb of the source files we need compiling, the toplevel entity to instantiate and the Python test script to load.
+To run a cocotb test we typically create a Makefile.
+Cocotb provides ``make`` rules to handle the simulator setup.
+We only need to inform cocotb of the source files we need compiling, the toplevel entity to instantiate and the Python test script to load.

 .. code-block:: makefile

     VERILOG_SOURCES += $(PWD)/submodule.sv
     VERILOG_SOURCES += $(PWD)/my_design.sv

-    # TOPLEVEL is the name of the toplevel module in your Verilog or VHDL file:
+    # TOPLEVEL is the name of the toplevel module in your Verilog or VHDL file
     TOPLEVEL = my_design

-    # MODULE is the name of the Python test file:
+    # MODULE is the basename of the Python test file
     MODULE = test_my_design

+    # include cocotb's make rules to take care of the simulator setup
     include $(shell cocotb-config --makefiles)/Makefile.sim

-We would then create a file called ``test_my_design.py`` containing our tests.
+We would then create a file called ``test_my_design.py`` containing our tests as shown in the next section.

 .. _quickstart_creating_a_test: